 Even if the partner shelter is already a no-kill shelter, partnering with a cat cafe can reduce euthanasia in the respective city because no-kill shelters often pull animals from traditional municipal shelters when space is available.

-Despite this gray area, it is undeniable that cat cafes in North America are making a positive impact on the homeless animal population in the community.
+Despite this gray area, it is undeniable that cat cafes in the United States are making a positive impact on the homeless animal population in the community.

 If you live near a cat cafe, go check it out.

 Who knows?
 You may come home with a new friend.